Introduction

 Importance of continuous learning and adaptation

-Remember, no single methodology is perfect for all situations.
-The key to success lies in understanding various approaches and selecting the most appropriate one for each unique project.
+It’s important to emphasise that no methodology is perfect for every situation.
+The key to success lies in understanding different methodologies and choosing the most appropriate one for each unique project.

 FAQs